 In the embryonic brain, developing axons are tipped by a specialized sensory structure called the growth cone, which senses chemical guidance cues that instruct it to migrate in particular directions.
 The lab has discovered a number of the chemical cues operating in the mammalian nervous system, including small protein families known as netrins and slits, as well as receptors on the growth cones that detect many of these cues.
 To understand how guidance cues collaborate to ensure that the axons are guided unerringly, Dr. Tessier-Lavigne’s lab is seeking to identify the full complement of cues guiding particular sets of axons, as well as the intracellular pathways they trigger to signal directed motion.
 As an axon progresses along its trajectory, its growth cone exhibits a remarkable plasticity, changing its response to guidance cues — losing responsiveness to those that directed it over the previous leg of its trajectory and acquiring responsiveness to those that will guide it over the next leg.
 A major focus in the lab is on understanding the mechanisms that control this plasticity and switching of growth cone responses, and their relation to other plastic changes, such as those occurring after injury and in learning and memory.

-The mechanisms regulating the development of circuits are also relevant to neurodegenerative disease.
-In the embryo, too many connections are initially formed, and many axons have to be eliminated through a process of pruning or developmental degeneration.
-Dr. Tessier-Lavigne’s lab has shown that several of the cues that initially guide axons are later responsible for triggering axon degeneration in the embryo, and that there are important mechanistic similarities between developmental degeneration and the degeneration that occurs in diseases like Alzheimer’s, providing potential therapeutic entry points for these diseases.
+In the embryo, too many axonal connections are initially formed, and many axons have to be selectively eliminated through a process of pruning or developmental degeneration.
+Dr. Tessier-Lavigne’s lab has shown that several of the cues that initially guide axons are later responsible for triggering axon degeneration in the embryo.
+The lab has also shown that some of the mechanisms that refine neuronal circuits during development share important mechanistic similarities with the neurodegeneration that occurs in diseases like Alzheimer’s.
+To test the relevance of these mechanisms to human diseases, Dr. Tessier-Lavigne’s lab has also begun using stem cell technology to reprogram nonneuronal cells obtained from patients with neurodegenerative diseases into neurons.
+This approach offers the opportunity to characterize the behavior of diseased human neurons and to examine the mechanisms that cause these diseased neurons and their processes to degenerate.
+Collectively, these studies have the potential to provide novel therapeutic entry points for treating these diseases.

 Dr. Tessier-Lavigne received undergraduate degrees from McGill University and Oxford University, where he was a Rhodes Scholar.
 He received a Ph.D. in neurophysiology from University College London in 1987 and performed postdoctoral work at University College London and at Columbia University.
 From 1991 to 2003, he held faculty positions at the University of California, San Francisco, and at Stanford University, where he was the Susan B. Ford Professor in the Humanities and Sciences.
 He was also an investigator with the Howard Hughes Medical Institute.
-He joined Genentech, a leading biotechnology company, in 2003 and was promoted to executive vice president for research and chief scientific officer in 2009.
+He joined Genentech, a leading biotechnology company, in 2003, where he served as executive vice president for research and chief scientific officer.
 He joined Rockefeller as president and professor in March 2011.

 Dr. Tessier-Lavigne is a member of the National Academy of Sciences and its Institute of Medicine, a fellow of The Royal Society, a fellow of The Royal Society of Canada, a fellow of the Academy of Medical Sciences (UK) and a fellow of the American Association for the Advancement of Science.
 He is the recipient of numerous awards, including the Henry G. Friesen International Prize in Health Research, the Memorial Sloan-Kettering Medal for Outstanding Contributions to Biomedical Research, the Ameritec Prize for contributions towards a cure for paralysis, the Ipsen Foundation Prize in Neuronal Plasticity, the Viktor Hamburger Award of the International Society for Developmental Neuroscience, the Wakeman Award for regeneration research, the Robert Dow Neuroscience Award, the Reeve-Irvine Research Medal, the Gill Distinguished Award in Neuroscience and the W. Alden Spencer Award.